-Significantly, we demonstrate that defects in proximal skeletal elements can result from a failure of proximal Sox9-positive chondroprogenitors to differentiate into chondrocytes (Fig.7M) rather than by increased levels of cell death of limb proximal mesenchymal cells or a disruption in proximal-distal patterning.
+Significantly, we demonstrate that defects in proximal skeletal elements can result from a failure of proximal Sox9-positive chondroprogenitors to differentiate into chondrocytes (Fig. 7M) rather than by increased levels of cell death of limb proximal mesenchymal cells or a disruption in proximal-distal patterning.
 In a Gli3;Plzf mouse mutant, which displays a similar loss of proximal skeletal structures, Sox9 expression is lost and cell death is restricted to the proximal hindlimb.
-Gli3 and Plzf are suggested to establish the spatial and temporal distribution of chondrogenic progenitors in the proximal hindlimb in early limb development (Barna et al. 2005).
-Moreover, Plzf has been identified as an upstream regulator of Sox9 (Djouad et al. 2014), hence this could explain the absence of Sox9 in the proximal Gli3;Plzf mutant hindlimb bud, in contrast to the Tbx4 conditional mutant we report here.
-An additional study has identified significant defects in the hindlimb stylopod and zeugopod in a Sall4;Plzf and Sall4 to be degraded following thalidomide treatment, leading to hypoplasia in chicken limbs (Chen et al. 2020, Yamanaka et al. 2021).
-Yamanaka et al rescue the hypoplastic phenotype by overexpressing Plzf, which recovers the expression of Fgf10 and Fgf8.
+Gli3 and Plzf (Zbtb16) are suggested to establish the spatial and temporal distribution of chondrogenic progenitors in the proximal hindlimb in early limb development (Barna et al., 2005).
+Moreover, Plzf has been identified as an upstream regulator of Sox9 (Djouad et al., 2014); hence, this could explain the absence of Sox9 in the proximal Gli3;Plzf mutant hindlimb bud, in contrast to the Tbx4 conditional mutant we report here.
+An additional study has identified significant defects in the hindlimb stylopod and zeugopod in a Sall4; Plzf double knockout mutants (Chen et al., 2020).
+More recently, a study identifying thalidomide-dependent interaction mediated through the ubiquitinligase cerublon (Crbn) has shown Plzf and Sall4 to be degraded following thalidomide treatment, leading to hypoplasia in chicken limbs (Chen et al., 2020; Yamanaka et al., 2021).
+Yamanaka et al. rescue the hypoplastic phenotype by overexpressing Plzf, which recovers the expression of Fgf10 and Fgf8.
 This study concludes that species sensitive to thalidomide produce Crbn-dependent teratogenic phenotypes and the resultant effect cannot be simply explained by a single knockout of Plzf or Sall4 in mouse models.

-Current models suggest that proximal-distal positional values are specified early during limb bud formation (Dudley et al. 2002, Mercader et al. 2000, Towers et al. 2012) and that the action of FGFs expressed in the AER serve to expand the number of progenitors in the limb segments so that structures differentiate in a proximal to distal sequence as limb bud outgrowth progresses.
+Current models suggest that proximal-distal positional values are specified early during limb bud formation (Dudley et al., 2002; Mercader et al., 2000; Towers et al., 2012) and that the action of FGFs expressed in the AER serve to expand the number of progenitors in the limb segments so that structures differentiate in a proximal-to-distal sequence as limb bud outgrowth progresses.
 The two-signal model for proximal-distal limb patterning incorporates a second component and proposes that proximal structures are specified by retinoic acid from the flank.
-Outgrowth of the limb bud takes cells out of the range of the proximal source of RA allowing FGFs from the AER to specify distal structures and maintain cell survival (Rosello-Diez et al. 2014, Rosello-Diez et al. 2011, Towers et al. 2012).
-Our results demonstrate that the proximal-distal markers Meis1, HoxA11 and Hoxa13, are expressed in the Tbx4 mutant and therefore that the phocomelia that develops is not caused by disruption of proximal-distal patterning and a failure to specify proximal cell fates.
+Outgrowth of the limb bud takes cells out of the range of the proximal source of retinoic acid, allowing FGFs from the AER to specify distal structures and maintain cell survival (Roselló-Díez et al., 2014, 2011; Towers et al., 2012).
+Our results demonstrate that the proximal-distal markers Meis1.
+Hoxa11 and Hoxa13 are expressed in the Tbx4 mutant and, therefore, that the phocomelia that develops is not caused by disruption of proximal-distal patterning and a failure to specify proximal cell fates.